KN-6823/TransLingo/README.md

 # TransLingo: Connecting English and Marathi

 **TransLingo** is an NLP-based application designed to offer English-to-Marathi and Marathi-to-English translations, as well as text summarization, within an interactive chatbot interface.
-Additionally, it includes a MongoDB-backed complaint management system.

 ---